 The primary educational mission of UCSF-Stanford CERSI is to prepare a new generation of regulatory scientists by providing a range of opportunities and experiences to broaden their knowledge about tools, methods, and standards to support regulatory science and medical product development.
 We work toward this mission by providing foundational knowledge in regulatory sciences, supporting experiential training in mission-driven research, and through educational outreach.

-UCSF-Stanford CERSI offers short intensive courses focused on regulation of medical products and current issues in regulatory sciences.
+UCSF-Stanford CERSI offers short online courses focused on regulation of medical products and current issues in regulatory sciences for medical products.

 Regulatory Science Principles and Applications

 - Introduction to pharmacogenomics (September 11 – October 10, 2017)